 There’s no color combination more classic and enduring than black and white.
 From high-contrast glamor to modern minimalism this perpetually on-trend pairing gracefully integrates into any design style, which is why black and white tile floors are always a great choice.

-Whether you’re looking for a classic checkerboard floor or something a bit more out of the box, these black and white tile floors are sure to spark inspiration for your next project.
+Whether you’re looking for a classic checkerboard floor or something a bit more out of the box, these black and white tile designs are sure to spark inspiration for your next project.

 1. Pretty in Pinwheel